*Amendments to Regulation 36 were last approved by Senate on 6 July 2022 and on 18 July 2022 by Chair's Action, with changes taking immediate effect*

 Grounds for appeal

-1.If a Continuation of Registration Committee or the Committee on the Admission of Students to Courses of Study requires a student to withdraw temporarily or permanently, the student has a right of appeal within 15 working days of notification.
+1.If a Continuation of Registration Committee or the Committee on the Admission of Students to Courses of Study requires a student to withdraw temporarily or permanently, the student has a right of appeal within 10 University working days of notification unless there is clear evidence that the student has breached the terms of their immigration permission.
 Appeals may be made on the following grounds:

 (a) A procedural irregularity or unfair discrimination in the conduct of the Committee.